blackfireio/documentation/integrations/git/github.rst

 .. tip::

     Some PaaS, like :doc:`Platform.sh </integrations/paas/platformsh>` have
-    built-in support for automatically deploying Pull Requests and triggerring Blackfire scenarios.
+    built-in support for automatically deploying Pull Requests and triggering Blackfire scenarios.

 If your toolchain enables you to deploy your code automatically for each new Pull